w3f/polkadot-wiki/docs/learn/how-to/view-transaction-history.md

 ![](../../assets/how-to/65032451169.png)

-Once your account has been selected, paste on the search bar your public address:
+Once your network has been selected, paste on the search bar your public address:

 ![](../../assets/how-to/65032451262.png)

 **Through Polkadot Developer Interface**

-You can see your account on a block explorer from your [Accounts](https://polkadot.js.org/apps/#/accounts) page on the Polkadot Developer Interface.
-There are several block explorers to choose from.
+You can see your account on a block explorer from your [Accounts](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/accounts) page on the Polkadot Developer Interface.
 You can see the buttons by clicking on your account's name:

 ![](../../assets/how-to/65032451599.png)